-From Table II can be seen that the AVE value of all variables is greater than 0.5 which is the limit value of this AVE.
-Based on Table II and Table III, a can be seen that the variables in this model have met the requirements of convergent validity.
+From Table III it can be seen that the AVE value of all variables is greater than 0.5 which is the limit value of this AVE.
+Based on Table II and Table III, it can be seen that the variables in this model have met the requirements of convergent validity.